Enhancing fertility through donor programs

 This is the medication which causes the final maturation and release of the eggs inside the follicles

-The egg retrieval is scheduled between 34-36 hours post the trigger shot
+The egg retrieval is scheduled between 34-36 hours after the trigger shot.

 DAY 13: EGG RETRIEVAL

-Egg pick up is done under short general anesthesia, vaginally under ultrasound guidance.
+Egg pick up is done under short general anaesthesia, vaginally under ultrasound guidance.
 The procedure lasts for 10-15 mins.
-On discharge donor is prescribed a course of antibiotics to be taken for the next 5 days.
+On discharge, the donor is prescribed a course of antibiotics to be taken for the next 5 days.